MacWyznawca/RadioJKK/README.md

 ```
 myssid;mypassword
 ```
+WiFi settings are copied to NVS flash memory after restart.

 - Create a plain text file `stations.txt` with a list of radio stations (up to 20) in CSV format (fields separated by semicolons) `url;short_name;description;favorite(1 or 0);type`.
 Example format: